Plabbs/DCSTheWay/README.md

 * AH-64D Apache (Pilot and CP/G)
 * Mirage F1EE
 * AJS-37 Viggen
+* JF-17 Thunder

 Multiplayer is supported as long as the server has Player Exports turned on (most servers do).

 ## Special functionality per module

-The special functionality is accessed using naming patterns.
-They are not case sensitive so "Additional" and "additional" are equivalent.
+The special functionality is accessed using naming patterns.  <b>They are not case sensitive so "Additional" and "additional" are equivalent.</b>

 ### Mirage 2000C
 * Desired heading<br>If the name of the waypoint is 3 digits (e.g. 090) then it interpreted as desired heading (Route Désirée) which can be seen using the RD button on the PCA top row.